I said the Giants at Redskins, just wanted to say Redskins.

 Yeah, but why was that?

-I'll tell you why that but at the time you're talking, but the time Trump is talking about, the reason agencies could not talk to each other was Jamie Gorellick, Clinton's babe over to the attorney general's office.
+At the time you're talking, but the time Trump is talking about, the reason agencies could not talk to each other was Jamie Gorelic, Clinton's babe over to the Attorney General's office.

 She had erected what is known as the wall.

-The CIA was not permitted to talk to the FBI, and vice versa, about what either of them had learned.
+The CIA was not permitted to talk to the FBI and vice versa about what either of them had learned because they were prosecuting these cases in court rather than treating them as acts of war.

 Exactly.

-And so what happened was we actually a year leading up to 9-11, and our airline didn't get hit.
+And so what happened was we actually, a year leading up to 9-11, and our airline didn't get hit, not to say that we prevented that, but we were actually implementing technology that didn't even exist yet.

-So as people would board the aircraft near the gate, we would set up these uh dummy passport scanners and document scanners.
+So as people would board the aircraft near the gate, we would set up these dummy passport scanners and document scanners.

-Okay, look, I've got fifteen seconds.
+Wait, look, I've got 15 seconds.

-Are you saying Trump's right that somehow this is Bush's fault or that he's No, not at all.
+Are you saying Trump's right that somehow this is Bush's fault or that he's...

 Not at all.

-And and uh it's not Trump is not blaming Bush.
+Trump is not blaming Bush.

 I think Ben White pointed that out on CNBC this morning.

-It's a the essential blame.
+It's the essential blame.

-Well, we've got the sound bites.
+Well, we've got the soundbites.

-We'll listen to him.
+We'll listen to them.

 See what's up.

-Lacey, you're next.
+Springfield, Ohio, Lacey, you're next.

 Appreciate your patience.